jdkram/scientometric-api-handler/README.md

 > A PMID (PubMed identifier or PubMed unique identifier) is a unique number assigned to each PubMed record.
 A PMID is not the same as a PMCID which is the identifier for all works published in the free-to-access PubMed Central.
 > -- <cite>[PubMed on Wikipedia](https://en.wikipedia.org/wiki/PubMed)</cite>

+This is one of my first projects in Ruby, so please forgive some of the crimes against Ruby in here.
+I'll try use classes

 ## I/O ##